applanga/github-workflow-example/README.md

-## Applanga Github Workflow Integration Example
+## Applanga GitHub Workflow Integration Example

-The example [repository](https://github.com/applanga/github-workflow-example) showcases a full cycle [github workflow setup](https://github.com/applanga/setup-applanga-cli) integration with the [Applanga Localization Platform](https://www.applanga.com).
+The example [repository](https://github.com/applanga/github-workflow-example) showcases a full cycle [GitHub workflow setup](https://github.com/applanga/setup-applanga-cli) integration with the [Applanga Localization Platform](https://www.applanga.com).

-The benefit of using github workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.
+The benefit of using GitHub workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.

-To use github workflows on your repository you need to create a folder called .github/workflows/ and place the workflow configuration .yml files in there.
+To use GitHub workflows on your repository you need to create a folder called .github/workflows/ and place the workflow configuration .yml files in there.

-For a more detailed introduction to github workflows please see the [Github Documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)
+For a more detailed introduction to GitHub workflows please see the [GitHub Documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)

 ---
 ### Workflow Configurations